apache/cordova-docs/www/docs/en/dev/guide/appdev/security/index.md

 ### Do not use Android Gingerbread!
 * Set your min-target-sdk level higher than 10.
 API 10 is Gingerbread, and Gingerbread is no longer supported by Google or device manufacturers, and is therefore not recommend by the Cordova team.
 * Gingerbread has been shown to be insecure and one of the most targeted mobile OSs [https://www.mobilemag.com/2012/11/06/andriod-2-3-gingerbread-security/](https://bgr.com/2012/11/06/android-security-gingerbread-malware/).
-* The Whitelist on Android does not work with Gingerbread or lower.
+* The Allowlist on Android does not work with Gingerbread or lower.
 This means an attacker can load malicious code in an iframe that would then have access to all of the Cordova APIs and could use that access to steal personal data, send SMS messages to premium-rate numbers, and perform other malicious acts.

 ### Use InAppBrowser for outside links
 * Use the InAppBrowser when opening links to any outside website.
-This is much safer than whitelisting a domain name and including the content directly in your application because the InAppBrowser will use the native browser's security features and will not give the website access to your Cordova environment.
+This is much safer than allow listing a domain name and including the content directly in your application because the InAppBrowser will use the native browser's security features and will not give the website access to your Cordova environment.
 Even if you trust the third party website and include it directly in your application, that third party website could link to malicious web content.

 ### Validate all user input
 * Always validate any and all input that your application accepts.
 This includes usernames, passwords, dates, uploaded media, etc. Because an attacker could manipulate your HTML and JS assets (either by decompiling your application or using debugging tools like chrome://inspect), this validation should also be performed on your server, especially before handing the data off to any backend service.